birderboone/birderboone.github.io/cv.md

 ## Field Skills
 **Banding (Birds)**
 > • Experience setting up mist nests, extracting birds, measuring, and banding passerines, rails, owls, and seabirds.
 Extracted approximately 350 birds and banded approximately 100.

 **Tagging (Mammals)**
 > • Ear tagged approximately 50 small mammals from the Cascades Mountains.

+**Biological Surveys**
-Biological Surveys - Conduct biological surveys targeted to monitor wildlife populations including: point counts, line transects, territory mapping, nest searching, and drag lining for a variety of bird species in woodland and marsh habitat.
+> • Conduct biological surveys targeted to monitor wildlife populations including: point counts, line transects, territory mapping, nest searching, and drag lining for a variety of bird species in woodland and marsh habitat.

+**Navigation**
-Navigation - Can navigate to field points using a GPS or map and compass.
+> • Can navigate to field points using a GPS or map and compass.

+**Driving Off-road Vehicles**
-Driving Off-road Vehicles - Experience driving in off-road, muddy, and rocky regions using cars, ATVs, and OHVs.
+> • Experience driving in off-road, muddy, and rocky regions using cars, ATVs, and OHVs.
 Can effectively troubleshoot and maintain small motors.

+**Boating**
-Boating - Loading/unloading boats from trailers and navigating open water and narrow marsh waterways using small skiffs and kayaks.
+> • Loading/unloading boats from trailers and navigating open water and narrow marsh waterways using small skiffs and kayaks.

+**General Animal Identification**
-General Animal Identification - Proficient in identifying all wildlife of the United States including birds, mammals, reptiles, and amphibians by sight and sound.
+> • Proficient in identifying all wildlife of the United States including birds, mammals, reptiles, and amphibians by sight and sound.

-Computer Skills
+## Computer Skills
 R/RStudio Expert - Programming, data analysis, geospatial analysis, and package creation.
 ArcGIS Expert - Spatial analysis and mapmaking Microsoft Office Expert - Writing reports, entering data, analyzing data, making graphs